John J. Clague: Work

 Clague's maps and reports have provided information vital to land-use planning, the forestry industry, urban developers, and the siting of highways, pipelines and railroads.
 With this background, he went on to investigate other natural hazards such as earthquakes and tsunamis.
 Clague's concern about potential earthquakes on the west coast led to research on recent subsurface deformation of the Earth's crust, and on geological evidence of past tsunamis.

 Correlation of earthquake and tsunami events showed that magnitude 6 to 7 earthquakes have affected southern Vancouver Island about once every 100 years.
 Not content with this academic success, he became a leading voice in alerting people and governments to the challenges of coping with and planning for future disasters.
 It is expected that the threat of large magnitude earthquakes will lead to changes in the National Building Code and improvements in emergency preparedness procedures in the Vancouver area.

 Clague has vigorously led efforts to make scientific understanding of earthquakes, landslides, and floods more available to the general public, educators and politicians.
 He has had numerous television and radio interviews (CBC Newsworld, CBC Radio, CTV Television) and has been featured in newspaper and magazine articles (Vancouver Sun, Victoria Times-Colonist, Equinox, Beautiful B.C., Westside News, The Westerly News).
 Clague’s research was featured in a 1997 Discovery Channel documentary on earthquakes and tsunamis on the west coast of Canada.

-He has also been a leader in the creation of educational materials for students and the general public and has revolutionized the presentation of geoscience to the public with lucid, jargon-free text and visually appealing graphics.

 Clague has made presentations to federal politicians on earthquakes and tsunamis as part of a series designed to increase politicians' knowledge of the impact of science in Canada.